10cbvkw/liposome/README.md

 ## Setup

-1. Make a new folder named 'mrc', and put your mrc files here or change the paths in the code.
+1. Make a new folder named 'mrc' (or change the code by yourself), and put your mrc files here or change the paths in the code.
-2. Make a new folder named 'images', and use save_jpg.py to convert mrcfiles to jpgfiles here or change the paths in the code.
+2. Use save_jpg.py to convert mrcfiles to jpgfiles here or change the paths in the code.

 ## Get centers and radii